Complaints’ Policy & Procedure

 Cobleys is committed to providing a high-quality legal service to all our clients.
 When something goes wrong or if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
 This will help us to improve our standards.
 You should complain to us within a year of realising your concern.

 In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues.
-However, if you wish to make a formal complaint, please contact Mr Eric Williams, our Senior Partner AND Complaints Partner.
+However, if you wish to make a formal complaint, please contact Mr Eric Williams, our Senior Director and Complaints Director.
 Please put your complaint in writing to him at 19-23 Sir Thomas Street, Liverpool L1 6BW.
 Mr Williams will investigate your complaint with the department and fee earner concerned.
 Mr. Williams may nominate a senior member of staff to deal with your complaint.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.